bbouya/Edge-AI-Anomaly-Detection-ESP/README.md

 Note that if you create a 'robust' model by moving the fan around during data collection, the Autoencoder works much better than the Mahalanobis Distance method.

-## Prerequisites :
-You will need to install Tensorflow, Kera, and Jupyter Notebook on your desktop or laptop,